 “The way they played last Friday, at St Helens, is evidence of just how much we had worn them down, but as a result, I am sure, we will be facing Wigan at their best when we kick off, this week.
 It will undoubtedly be a tough game but I think we could come through it as victors.

 “Two years ago, when we played them in the semi-final of the Challenge Cup, we were in the hunt for around sixty minutes, but then a couple of lapses in concentration cost us the game, because they had all the momentum for the last twenty.

 “Wigan’s biggest threat, this season, has been their outside backs, and in particular their left side with George Williams, Oliver Gildart, and Joe Burgess.
 I have played opposite Joe Burgess, and am happy playing against wingers of his style.
 It is always small, nippy individuals who cause me most trouble.
 Burgess is good in broken field, but you can limit his options in set plays.

 “My season though will be continuing after the next two weeks, because, on 20th October, I shall be playing for Jamaica in a friendly against England Knights, at Leeds.
 It’s been a long time since I last played for them, aged twenty, but owing to my commitments with Salford, I have not been able to repeat the experience, until now.

 “We have already qualified for the World Cup, in 2021, and this is match is part of our build up to that.
 We are also trying to get another game against Ireland in early November.
 We will be playing in our yellow black and green international jerseys, and I’ll be coming up against Niall Evalds who will be similarly engaged with the Knights.”

-Salford Red Devils supporters can purchase tickets for Friday’s decisive match from the AJ Bell Stadium Ticket Office, or over the phone on 0161 786 1570.
+Salford Red Devils supporters can purchase tickets for Friday’s decisive match from the The Salford Stadium Ticket Office, or over the phone on 0161 786 1570.